skyv26/Tip-Calculator-App/README.md

 Thanks for checking out this front-end coding challenge.

-[Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.
+challenges help you improve your coding skills by building realistic projects.

 **To do this challenge, you need a basic understanding of HTML, CSS and JavaScript.**